vic-ma/howtodismantle.github.io/_posts/2024-10-17-I-O-Lets-go-Understanding-the-Advantech-WISE-4012-module-and-use-Peakboard-to-do-some-magic-with-it.md

   - name: Wise4012TestBoard.pbmx
     url: /assets/2024-10-17/Wise4012TestBoard.pbmx
 ---
 In the past few weeks, we've discussed two I/O modules provided by ICP DAS: the [ET-2254](/I-O-Lets-Go-Unleashing-the-ICP-DAS-ET-2254-with-MQTT-and-Peakboard.html) and the [U-7560M](/I-O-Lets-Go-Unleashing-the-ICP-DAS-U-7500-series-for-cool-I-O-action-with-OPC-UA.html).
 In this article, we'll take a look at the Advantech WISE-4012.
 This module provides a network connection via Wi-Fi.
-It offers 2 digital-only outputs and 4 analog/digital inputs.
+It offers two digital-only outputs and four analog/digital inputs.

 We will look at the traditional way of communicating with MQTT, as well as an alternative method: The REST webservice.
-Depending on your use case, REST may be better than MQTT, because no MQTT broker is necessary.
+Depending on your use case, REST may be better than MQTT, because no MQTT broker is needed.

 ![image](/assets/2024-10-17/010.png)